pranavi179/Rock-paper-scissor-game/README.md

 The game starts with your choice .

 There are two game modes "BEST OF 3" and "BEST OF 5".
-You have to choose any of the above two.
+You have to choose any ONE of the above TWO.

 ACTUAL GAME STARTS FROM HERE..!